gggraph/p-graph/README.md

 https://user-images.githubusercontent.com/62741099/193688893-0c391145-5455-455b-b7a4-5341fa7a384d.mp4

-**an example of a polyphonic fm synth with 16-voices.
-6 oscillators for each voices.
-Oscillators are wired following algorithm 8 routing of the yamaha dx7.**
-**This patch can be loaded in example>sound>dx7**
+**An example of a polyphonic FM synth with 16-voices.
+6 oscillators per voice.
+One ADSR enveloppe per oscillator** **This patch can be loaded in example>sound>dx7**